The Truth Behind Why We Are Always Comparing Ourselves To Others

-Take time to learn from all sources.
+Learn from all sources.

 You may never agree with them and may never have a passion for their sport; but something in what they are doing is a teachable moment.

-This again is a healthy form of social comparison.
+This, again, is a healthy form of social comparison.

 As I watch other leaders, I see what I might do.